-28. I am a resident living on-campus accommodation, do I need to check in and out using SafeEntry each time I step out of the hostel/residence?
+13. I am a resident living on-campus accommodation, do I need to check in and out using SafeEntry each time I step out of the hostel/residence?

-All residents on campus (staff, students & family members) need not checkin/out at their residential buildings at SafeEntry.
+All residents on campus (staff, students & family members) need not check-in/out at their residential buildings at SafeEntry.
 However, family members of RFs and RADs need to login and logout at SafeEntry when they visit other buildings and venues on campus as they do not have the NUSafe Safety Profile.

-29. I have a visitor in my department who has scanned the SafeEntry, do they need to also register using the NUS Visitor Registration System?
+14. I have a visitor in my department who has scanned the SafeEntry, do they need to also register using the NUS Visitor Registration System?

-All visitors must check in using both the Visitor Registration System and SafeEntry.
-SafeEntry captures time in and time out and a few key information about the individual.
+All external non-NUS visitors must check in using both the Visitor Registration System and SafeEntry.
+The government SafeEntry captures time in and time out and a few key information about the individual.
 MOM requires workplaces to capture more information of its visitors which is done by the Visitor Registration System.
-These are for contact tracing purpose.
+These measures are for contact tracing purpose.